Sidchan2805/Drill-Data-Forecasting-using-Dynamic-Data-Driven-Application-System/README.md

 📌 **Overview**

 This project implements a Dynamic Data-Driven Application System (DDDAS) for real-time drill data forecasting.
 The methodology involves Higher-Order Singular Value Decomposition (HOSVD) for dimensionality reduction, Gaussian Process Regression (GPR) for modeling intermittent sensor data, and Reverse Order Particle Filtering (ROPF) to estimate values from incomplete real-time sensor data.
 Two versions of this implementation are provided, with slight variations in the noise levels and resampling techniques in the ROPF process.
-The surrogate model with gaussian process regression is trained on high fidelity simulation data.
+The surrogate model with Gaussian process regression is trained on high-fidelity simulation data.
 Then the Reverse order particle filter is used to generate better real-time estimates from incomplete sensor observations.

 📌 **Pipeline**

-The three dimensions of the 3-d tensor are
+The three dimensions of the 3-D tensor are

 1- Operating conditions- The different speeds(in RPM) on the top of the drill bit.

-2- Time- This dimension is the time for which the speed on the bottom and torque on the bottom of bit has been recorded
+2- Time- This dimension is the time for which the speed on the bottom and torque on the bottom of the bit have been recorded

-3- Spatial points/ Predictors- The third dimension(depth) corresponds to the speed on bottom of drill bit and torque on the bottom of the drill bit
+3- Spatial points/ Predictors- The third dimension(depth) corresponds to the speed on the bottom of the drill bit and torque on the bottom of the drill bit

 🚀 **Workflow**